 Sign me up!

-If you wish to schedule an acupressure appointment with Jamee, book a 75 minute Wellness Massage and request Jamee.
-In the booking notes online or over the phone, let the receptionist know you wish to have an acupressure session so she can be prepared.
+If you wish to schedule an acupressure appointment with Jamee, call (515) 309-2904 and request the “custom Eastern Massage” in 60 or 80 minute length.
+This is not available with an online booking.
 You will want to wear comfortable clothing (like gym or yoga clothes) as you will remain fully clothed.
 Jamee is currently our only massage therapist offering this service, which is why it is not available for online booking.